awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.03.md

 In this step, you perform read and write operations on an item in the `Movies` table\.

-To learn more about reading and writing data, see [Working with Items in DynamoDB](WorkingWithItems.md)\.
+To learn more about reading and writing data, see [Working with Items and Attributes](WorkingWithItems.md)\.

 **Topics**
 + [Step 3\.1: Create a New Item](#GettingStarted.Java.03.01)